“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

-Let’s start with the first one.
+Let’s begin with the first one.

-1. Trying too Hard to Study Without Getting Distracted
+1. Trying too Hard to Focus

 Let me explain.

-What you give your attention to, expands.
+The thing you give your attention to gets bigger.

-Okay, let me elaborate on this.
+Okay, let me elaborate.

 Recall the time when you first learned to ride a bicycle.

-Since you didn’t have the confidence to ride on a busy road, you chose a not-so-busy one for your practice session.
+In the beginning, when you didn’t have the confidence to ride on a busy road, you chose a not-so-busy one for your practice session.

-And then, an interesting thing happened.
+And most probably an interesting thing happened.

 Why?